jizhang-nz/GeP/README.md

 GeP is best for resolving relationship of closely related isolates, such as isolates of the same ST (e.g. in an outbreak investigation).
 For distantly related isolates, one could consider using  [Fast-GeP](https://github.com/jizhang-nz/fast-GeP), as the running time of GeP would increase dramatically due to frequent calling of BLASTX to find alleles of greater genetic variation.

 ## Prerequisites
-Before start, you need to make sure the following three programs were full functional in your system:
+Before start, you need to make sure the following three programs were fully functional in your system:
    * [BLAST+](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)
    * [MAFFT](https://mafft.cbrc.jp/alignment/software/)